system-pclub/GFuzz/README.md

 $ ./scripts/fuzz-git.sh https://github.com/kubernetes/kubernetes 97d40890d00acf721ecabb8c9a6fec3b3234b74b $(pwd)/tmp/out --pkg k8s.io/kubernetes/pkg/kubelet/cm/devicemanager --func TestAllocate
 ```

-Some applications might need special cares:

-- etcd:
+GFuzz needs to build unit tests first and then conducts the fuzzing.
-Since etcd is monorepo of many Golang modules, you might need to build test binary by yourself or simply use the commands in [docker/builder/entrypoint.sh](docker/builder/entrypoint.sh)
+Since etcd is monorepo of many Golang modules, you need to manually build its tests using the commands in [docker/builder/entrypoint.sh](docker/builder/entrypoint.sh).
-- Docker:
-Docker(moby) does not support go module, so that you have to use GO111MODULE=off.
+Docker(moby) does not support go module, so that you have to turn off GO111MODULE.

-Users command to build test binary
+Specifically, you can use the following commands to build Docker’s tests.

 ```bash
 OUTPUT_DIR=<output dir>
 export GO111MODULE=off